 - Swap the spices and flavourings for your favourites, like cinnamon and saffron.

-- It's perfect for serving at parties or special occasions.
+- This Indian rice pudding is perfect for serving at parties or special celebrations.

 - You can make it ahead and keep it in the fridge until you're ready to serve.